SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/02-Processing-Arrays.md

 ```

 # Sorting String Arrays
-The `localeCompare()` method is used to compare any two characters without regard for the case used.
+The `localeCompare()` method compares two strings in the current locale.

-It's a string method so it can't be used directly on an array.
+It is a string method, so it cannot be applied directly on an array.

-Pass `localeCompare()` as the comparison function:
+In this example, we pass the `localeCompare()` method as a **comparison function**.

 ``` js live
 let words = ['nest', 'Eggs', 'bite', 'Grip', 'jAw'];